 Your assessments will involve examinations, coursework and problem-based exercises taught using real-life scenarios.

-We recommend you spend a year working in the construction industry as part of your degree.
-During this ‘sandwich’ year, you’ll get hands-on experience that will make you a more attractive candidate to employers and will inform your studies in your final year.
+We recommend you spend a year working in the construction industry as part of your Construction Project Management degree.
+During this sandwich year, you’ll get hands-on experience that will make you a more attractive candidate to employers and will inform your studies in your final year.

 For added experience, you’ll use industry-standard facilities on campus.
 These include computing laboratories with engineering software such as Revit, ArchiCAD, AutoCAD, Autodesk QTO, CostX, Synchro, and Navisworks.